fredsalv01/preview-card-component-front-end-mentor-challenge/README.md

 - View the optimal layout depending on their device's screen size
 - See hover states for interactive elements

+Notes:
+"I have created a media styles in css file where I fix an issue caused by screens under 300px in that case the galaxy fold."

 ## Visit the preview
 https://main--css-challenge-preview-card.netlify.app/